Sessions For Osteopathy in Taunton

-Our Osteopaths will use a wide range of gentle manipulations depending on your age, fitness and diagnosis to reduce muscular tension in the neck and improve movement in the joints of the neck and upper back.
+We use a wide range of gentle manipulations, depending on your age, fitness and diagnosis to reduce muscular tension in the neck and improve movement in the joints of the neck and upper back.
 They may gently massage the soft tissues or rhythmically “rock” the joints to release tension and sometimes they may gently manipulate the neck to move the joints and you may hear a “click”

-Treatment is different in every individual and sometimes it might involve treating other areas in the back and shoulders as well as the neck.
+Treatment is different for every individual and sometimes it might involve treating other areas in the back and shoulders as well as the neck.

 The Osteopath may offer advice on your posture at work or in the car and give advice on exercise and stretching to help keep your neck and upper back muscles and joints relaxed.

 X-rays, scans and other tests are sometimes required to make a diagnosis and your osteopath may refer to your GP or a specialist for any additional investigations or treatment

 Pain in the elbow is often due to two main conditions – tennis elbow and golfers elbow.

 Tennis elbow causes pain and tenderness around the outside of the elbow joint, whereas golfer’s elbow causes pain around the inner side of the joint.

 Tennis elbow is more common than golfers elbow and both are injuries from repetitive overuse or wear and tear from any hobby, sport or activity, not just tennis or golf as the name implies.
 Sometimes a single injury such as a sudden unexpected tug on the forearm can cause the symptoms.